 All postgraduate taught courses have an annual fee.
 You’ll also need to take into account your living costs.
 Tuition fees cover all academic-related costs, such as teaching and supervision, use of the library and computing facilities, examinations and administration.

-The amount you pay depends on whether you're a UK resident, live in Europe or outside the European Union.
+The amount you pay depends on whether you're a UK resident, or live outside the UK.

-You can find the fee details on our course finder.
+You can find the fee details for courses starting in 2023 on our course finder.

 We also offer a 10% tuition fee discount if you graduated with an undergraduate degree from one of many of the University of London universities (exemptions apply, please check individual scholarships pages below and scholarships terms and conditions for more information).